teran/fuel_bm_tests/README.md

     * Copy ```.bmtestsrc``` file to your jenkins user homedir
     * Edit ```.bmtestsrc``` in your jenkins user homedir to adjust it to your bare-metal environment
-    * Create a jenkins jobs with the following Build action (shell script):
+    * Create a jenkins job with the following Build action (shell script):

 ```bash
 export BMTEST_BASE="$WORKSPACE"